 Carole King had moved from New York to California after her divorce from Gerry Goffin, and somehow fit in with the music on the West Coast.
-1971 was a time when peace, love, and the hippy movement were still factors in America.
+1971 was a time when peace, love, and the hippie movement were still factors in America.
 And, there was Carole King on the cover of her album, holding a tapestry that she had made, she’s in jeans, and she’s barefoot.
 She looks natural and relatable, and became the leader of the female portion of the singer-songwriter movement.

 The song “Where You Lead” got new life, and new meaning in 2000 when Carole King was asked to do the song as the theme for “The Gilmore Girls” TV show.
 Carole performed the song with her daughter, Louise, and it became associated with the TV daughter, Rory (Alexis Bledel) following the lead of her mom, Lorelei (Lauren Graham).
 Carole King even took a small role as a music store owner for a few episodes.

 Carole King had 14 Top 40 hits, including “Sweet Seasons” (#9), “Jazzman” (#2), and “Nightingale” (#9).
 She’s also released 25 albums, and continues to perform.
 She had a reunion with James Taylor for the Live At The Troubadour album which hit #4 on the charts in 2010 and was certified Gold.
 They even toured together, because they enjoyed the reunion so much.

 For songwriting, Carole King and Gerry Goffin were inducted into The Rock & Roll Hall Of Fame…as a team…however, Carole King has not been inducted as a performer.
 It doesn’t make sense how anyone this successful, and influential could be left out.
 Maybe it’s not really important, but it demonstrates how The Rock & Roll Hall Of Fame isn’t as inclusive of women as it should be.
 Other organizations understand.
 She is the first woman to be honored with the Library Of Congress Gershwin Prize, and was a Kennedy Center Honoree in 2015.